Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Accelerated Training and Inference of IGL NN Using DHF in IGL

-This section explains the DHF in the ScNeuGM that accelerates the NGM by focusing the training and inference of the NGM NN only in those contending and hidden STA pairs.
-We first explain the design of the DHF in Section \ref{subsec:dhf} and then show the usage of the DHF in the training and the inference of the NGM NN in Sections \ref{subsec:dhf_batching} and \ref{subsec:dhf_bucketing}, respectively.
+This section explains the DHF in the IGL that accelerates the IGL by focusing the training and inference of the IGL NN only on those contending and hidden STA pairs.
+We first explain the design of the DHF in Section \ref{subsec:dhf} and then show the usage of the DHF in the training and the inference of the IGL NN in Sections \ref{subsec:dhf_batching} and \ref{subsec:dhf_bucketing}, respectively.